evertonjlima/Data-Science-Jupyter-Notebooks/readme.md

 # Data Science Jupyter Notebooks

-This repo is a collection of jupyter notebooks related to data science.
+This repo is a collection of notebooks (r markdown, and jupyter) related to data science.
 See [index](#index) section for list of content.

 ## Index
 * [Kaggle Challenges](#kaggle-challenges)